davidcsirak/Booking-App/README.md

-# appointments
- Basic booking application with Angular and MongoDB
+# Basic booking application with Angular and MongoDB